Trail begins at the Berwick Fountain, Grand Parade or western Oliver Plunkett Street.

 There was little change until 1955. when the foundry was moved from its 111-year-old location in Oliver Plunket Street and given a new, larger and better equipped home t Monahan Road.
 It was joined there, of course, by the engineering division, the two being almost inseparable.

 The move brought benefit all round.
 As far as the retail and wholesale sales division was affected, it gave ample room to carry to create a new showroom, “custom built” to display to-day’s wares to advantage.

 The shift to Monahan Road gave the foundry and engineering division the layout it needed for expansion and smoother production.

-The retail shop eventually closed on Oliver Plunkett but now hosts The Athletes Foot shop.
+The retail shop eventually closed on Oliver Plunkett Street, but now hosts The Athletes Foot shop.